jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   - **infringement offence** has the meaning given to it by section 359
   - **international visitor conservation and tourism levy** means a levy imposed by regulations under section 400 for the purposes of section 399A
   - **invitation to apply** means an invitation to apply for a visa, as described in section 94
+  - **irregular entry into New Zealand** includes, without limitation, entry into New Zealand by a person if— (a) the identity of the person is unknown; or
+    (b) in the circumstances referred to in section 324E(6)﻿(a), the person’s identity has not been established to the satisfaction of a District Court Judge; or
+    (c) the person has used false or fraudulently obtained documents, or other deceptive or fraudulent means, to gain entry; or
+    (d) the person has failed to observe border control or other immigration formalities; or (e) the person has used a deceptive or clandestine method of entry (for example, as a stowaway or by entering outside of official points of entry, including closed or unauthorised entry points); or
+    (f) the person has been assisted to enter by smugglers
   - **leave New Zealand** means, except in the circumstances specified in section 121, leave New Zealand for a destination in another country
   - **mass arrival group** has the meaning given to it by section 9A
   - **Minister** , in relation to a provision of, or made under, this Act (or to such a provision for particular purposes), means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of the provision (or for its administration for those purposes)